shepherdjerred/astro-opengraph-images/README.md

 >
 > You can use the [Satori playground](https://og-playground.vercel.app/) to work on your images.
 >
 > You can use Tailwind syntax with [tw-to-css](https://github.com/vinicoder/tw-to-css).
+An example is the [Tailwind preset](https://github.com/shepherdjerred/astro-opengraph-images/blob/main/src/presets/tailwind.tsx).
 You'll need to install this package yourself.

 ## Alternatives